mangez84/enjoytrivia/README.md

 ### Features Left to Implement

-- None at the moment.
+- Getting the same questions in different rounds of the game rarely happens.

 ## Technologies Used